pbugnion/s4ds/chap14/README.md

     $ activator dist

-This will create a zip archive called FIXME with the application itself, its dependencies and a shell script to run it, in the directory FIXME.
+This will create a zip archive called `ghub-display-1.0-SNAPSHOT.zip` with the application itself, its dependencies and a shell script to run it, in the directory `target/universal/`.

 To run the application in production, just unzip the archive and run  the shell script `./ghub-display-1.0-SNAPSHOT/bin/ghub-display`.
 The application runs on port 9000 by default.

-This is unlikely to be what you want.
-To run it on port 80, the default port for web access, you can specify the port explicitly when starting the application:
+It is likely that you want the application to listen to port 80, the default port for HTTP, rather than on port 9000.
+To run it on port 80, you can specify the port explicitly when starting the application:

     $ sudo ./ghub-display-1.0-SNAPSHOT/bin/ghub-display -Dhttp.port=80